HeartSaVioR/spark-sql-kafka-offset-committer/README.md

 Spark 2.4.x is supported: it only means you should link Spark 2.4.x when using this project.

-The project doesn't support cross-scala versions: Scala 2.11.x is supported only.
+The project provides cross-compile for Scala 2.11 and 2.12 (thanks [@redsk](https://github.com/redsk)!); please pick the right artifact for your Scala version.

 ## How to import